Crislen179/LabReport4/index.md

 <img src="step5.png" alt="drawing" width="600"/> <br />

 Step6: Run the tests, demonstarting that they fail Type `cd lab7` command to lab7 and type `bash test.sh` to run the test.
-The test result is shown below in the screenshot:
+The test result is shown below in the screenshot:<br />
 <img src="step6.png" alt="drawing" width="600"/> <br />
 From the result, we see test case `testMerge2` is fail.